YunoHost/doc/dev.md

   force the refresh of the cache with `rm /var/cache/moulinette/actionsmap/yunohost.pkl`

-### Working on the Yunohost web administration interface
+### Working on the YunoHost web administration interface

 - Work in `/vagrant/yunohost-admin/src/`.